-The ministry of environment formed a new committee to be responsible for the development of a national strategy for drought.
-The committee was led by the ministry of environment and reported to the minister of environment.
-This committee is comprised of 20 members from governmental ministries and institutions, universities, NGO's.
+The Ministry of Environment formed a new committee to be responsible for the development of a national strategy for drought.
+The committee was led by the Ministry of Environment and reported to the Minster of Environment.
+This committee is comprised of 20 members from governmental ministries and institutions, universities, and NGOs.
 The full list of members is listed in Annex 1.
-The committee meets every three months to discuss a work agenda developed by the ministry of environment.
+The committee meets every three months to discuss a work agenda developed by the Ministry of Environment.

-The consultant met with some of the members from the national committee (listed in the index) as well as UNDP and FAO, and IUCN organizations to evaluate their programs on drought management in Jordan..
+The consultant met with some of the members from the national committee (listed in the index) as well as UNDP and FAO, and IUCN organizations to evaluate their programs on drought management in Jordan.